-Putting Families First is a course with teams of University of Florida students from different health professions that make regular virtual visits to the volunteer families’ homes to help determine ways for the families to maintain or improve their health.
+Putting Families First is a course with teams of University of Florida students from different health professions that make regular in person home visits to the volunteer families’ homes to help determine ways for the families to maintain or improve their health.
 The central theme of the course is learning as a team about the impact of resources and environment on health status.
 Students will learn to conceptualize family health beliefs and behavior from a biopsychosocial framework, and they will learn to assess family health care needs and health care access through an interprofessional lens.

 If someone you know would benefit in participating in the program call (352) 273-5320.

 Project Participants and Structure

 Putting Families First program includes small group discussions and home visits with volunteers.
 The program includes students and faculty from the colleges of dental, public health and health professions, nutrition program at the institute for food and agricultural services, medicine, nursing, veterinary medicine and pharmacy students.
 Students will work in interprofessional teams of four making home visits with volunteer families residing in the community.

 Small Group Discussions .
 Discussion groups include approximately 12-16 students from the eight colleges and two to three group faculty leaders.
 Discussion groups will meet three times in the first semester and three times in the second semester.
 Discussions involve content to orient students to multidisciplinary points of view on healthcare, family life-span topics, communication and interviewing skills, and simple physical assessment skills.
 Home visits will be debriefed during small discussion group meetings.